91DarioDev/forwardscoverbot/README.md

 - `/addcaption` - add or overwrite a caption to a message
 - `/removebuttons` - remove buttons from a message
 - `/addbuttons` - addbuttons to the message
+- `/addspoiler` - add a spoiler to the message
+- `/removespoiler` - remove the spoiler from the message